PaulRedko/js-study/README_s05-arrays.md

 Array methods:
 push() - add value to the end
 pop() - remove value from the end.
-If i remove all items, and the array becomes empty, it return undefined. one do not need to specify the item, it just removes the last one. unshift() - add value to the start. if several values are added, we get the list at the start, in a different way if we add the values separately. shift() - remove value from the start
+If I remove all items, and the array becomes empty, it return undefined. one do not need to specify the item, it just removes the last one. unshift() - add value to the start. if several values are added, we get the list at the start, in a different way if we add the values separately. shift() - remove value from the start